NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-nas/configuration.rst

-labels                    Set of arbitrary JSON-formatted labels to apply on volumes.                                       "" autoExportPolicy          Enable automatic export policy creation and updating [Boolean]                                    false autoExportCIDRs           List of CIDRs to filter Kubernetes' node IPs against when autoExportPolicy is enabled             ["0.0.0.0/0", "::/0"] username                  Username to connect to the cluster/SVM password                  Password to connect to the cluster/SVM storagePrefix             Prefix used when provisioning new volumes in the SVM.
+labels                    Set of arbitrary JSON-formatted labels to apply on volumes.                                       "" autoExportPolicy          Enable automatic export policy creation and updating [Boolean]                                    false autoExportCIDRs           List of CIDRs to filter Kubernetes' node IPs against when autoExportPolicy is enabled             ["0.0.0.0/0", "::/0"] clientCertificate         Base64-encoded value of client certificate.
+Used for certificate-based auth.                      "" clientPrivateKey          Base64-encoded value of client private key.
+Used for certificate-based auth.                      "" trustedCACertificate      Base64-encoded value of trusted CA certificate.
+Optional.
+Used for certificate-based auth.        "" username                  Username to connect to the cluster/SVM.
+Used for credential-based auth. password                  Password to connect to the cluster/SVM.
+Used for credential-based auth. storagePrefix             Prefix used when provisioning new volumes in the SVM.
 Once set this **cannot be updated**         "trident" limitAggregateUsage       Fail provisioning if usage is above this percentage                                               "" (not enforced by default) limitVolumeSize           Fail provisioning if requested volume size is above this value                                    "" (not enforced by default)